Union Bank of India Ltd (NSE: UNIONBANK) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

 Thank you.
 Mr. Ajmera, please rejoin the queue for more questions.
-Reminder to all the participants please distinguish yourself to the question.
-Next question comes to the line of Dikshit Toshi with Whitestone Financial Advisors Private Limited.
+Reminder to all the participants, please restrict yourself to two questions.
+Next question comes to the line of Dixit Doshi with Whitestone Financial Advisors Private Limited.
 Please go ahead.

 Yeah, thanks for the opportunity.
 A couple of questions.
-Firstly you know in terms of provisions you did mention that it has come down but going forward to meet the ETL provision do you expect that we’ll increase the standard asset provisions or it will remain at lower end only.
-And my second question is in the so in H1 we did not had any PSLC income but a small amount of 100 crore has come in this quarter.
-Going forward from next year onwards can we go back to the level of FY25 what we have done?
+Firstly in terms of provisions, you did mention that it has come down, but going forward to meet the ECL provision do you expect that we’ll increase the standard asset provisions or it will remain at lower end only?
+And my second question is in the so in H1 we did not had any PSLC income, but a small amount of INR100 crore has come in this quarter.
+Going forward from next year onwards, can we go back to the level of FY25 what we have done?

 Yeah.
 Thanks for the opportunity.